xieyuheng/inner/persons/william-lawvere/conceptual-mathematics.md

 # Part I The category of sets

-## ARTICLE I Sets, maps, compositionA first example of a category
+## ARTICLE I Sets, maps, composition

 # Part II The algebra of composition